Vithanco/GraphvizWrapper/README.md

-#GraphvizWrapper - Simple Wrapper for macOS around the Graphviz library
+#GraphvizWrapper - Simple Swift Wrapper for macOS around the Graphviz library

 This is a simple framework for Xcode in order to be able to use the Graphviz library in any Swift program.